 Yesterday's power outage - the worst in a decade for India - hit seven states and Delhi.
 Today's blackout, described as one of the world's largest, began at about 1.30 pm.
 The Northern, Eastern and North Eastern supply tripped in quick succession.
 The crisis was allegedly triggered after four states - Rajasthan, Haryana, Punjab and UP - drew much more than their assigned share of power.
 "I have told states using more power than they are meant to stop it.
 They shall be punished," said Mr Shinde.
 Sources say that the Northern and the Eastern grid should be back up by 5 pm followed by the North Eastern grid two hours later.
 (Another Blackout: Share pics, videos)

 The supply to Delhi at 1.30 pm was reduced to an all-time low of 40 MW against its demand of 4000 MW, bringing the capital to its knees.
 West Bengal Chief Minister Mamata Banerjee asked all government offices to shut early, and urged the private sector and schools to do the same, to protect against commuter chaos in the evening.

-The states hit today were - Haryana, Punjab, Rajasthan, J&K, Bihar, Odisha, Jharkhand, West Bengal, UP, Himachal Pradesh, Uttarakhand, Delhi and the seven North Eastern states.
+The states hit today are: Haryana, Punjab, Rajasthan, J&K, Bihar, Odisha, Jharkhand, West Bengal, UP, Himachal Pradesh, Uttarakhand, Delhi and the seven North Eastern states.

 A grid receives power from generation stations, and passes it onto load centres, which is where distribution companies pick up their share, and pass electricity onto consumers.
 At grids, there has to be a careful balance between the supply and the amount of power collected.
 A line can trip if more power is drawn than provisioned for.
 And a grid needs mechanisms to ensure that if one line trips, it doesn't have a cascading or domino effect on the others.